 Most or our lowland raised mires are in the Central Belt, Aberdeenshire and in Dumfries and Galloway.
 Many are small and isolated in landscapes of intensive agriculture.

 As well as the bog specialist butterfly, Large Heath, many butterflies and moths that are rare in the lowlands, such as Small Pearl-bordered Fritillary, Green Hairstreak, Argent & Sable, Lunar Hornet and Wood Tiger can be found on the edges of raised mires associated with the heather and woodlands.

 Pleased with our work to restore our Wester Moss nature reserve near Stirling, we are now tackling other sites in the Central Belt.
 Mending mires means blocking drains, removing Rhododendron and controlling conifers.

-Our Project Officer, Sara Green, has created a 'Bog Squad' of volunteers who are restoring sites across the Central Belt.
+Our Project Officers, Sara Green and David Hill, have created a 'Bog Squad' of volunteers who are restoring sites across the Central Belt.
 The work is satisfying, fun, and there is something for all abilities.
 It will also involve monitoring butterflies and moths.
-If you would like to join in please contact Sara at firstname.lastname@example.org or at our Stirling Office on 01786 4497753.
+If you would like to join in please contact the Bog Squad at firstname.lastname@example.org or at our Stirling Office on 01786 4497753.

 There is more information on the Bog Squad Blog at http://bogsquad.weebly.com/, with updates, upcoming work parties, work locations etc.

-The Bog Squad project is part-funded by the Peatland Action Programme managed by Scottish Natural Heritage.
+The Bog Squad project is part-funded until March 2016 by the Peatland Action Programme managed by Scottish Natural Heritage.
 For more information on this programme go to http://www.snh.gov.uk/climate-change/what-snh-is-doing/peatland-action/